criscross89/datr1128/README.md

 ## Office Hours
 Every week, your instructional team will hold office hours where you can get in touch to ask questions about anything relating to the course.
 This is a *great opportunity* to follow up on questions or ask for more details about any topics covered so far.

-* IA Office Hours - Day, Time (or by Appointment)
+* IA Office Hours - By appointment using this link: (TBD)

-Slack us or post in our #officehours channel to reserve a time-slot!
+Slack us or post in our #datr1128-office-hours channel to reserve a time-slot!

 ---